 - 1. Select Root on the Domain tree. - 2.
 Go to the Settings tab and select Windows > Firewall. - 3.
-Click 14.x clients. - 4.
 Select Enable firewall configuration through Policy Manager.

 Note: If you use a GPO or third-party firewall, in most cases you need to make sure that this setting is not selected to avoid conflicts.